-- development and operation of an open cut coal mine within mining lease application (MLA) 700049, MLA 700050 and MLA 700051; - development and operation of an infrastructure corridor within MLA 700065, located outside mineral development licence (MDL) 183; - use of open cut mining equipment to extract run-of-mine (ROM) coal with a current forecast rate of approximately 15 million tonnes per annum (Mtpa) (and up to 17 Mtpa): - a mine life of approximately 30 years; - placement of waste rock (i.e. overburden and interburden) in out-of-pit waste rock emplacements and within the footprint of the open cut voids; - construction and operation of the MIA, including a CHPP, ROM pads, workshops, offices, raw and product handling systems, coal processing plant and train load-out facility; - construction and operation of a Project rail spur and loop to connect the Project to the Norwich Park Branch Railway, including product coal stockpiles for loading of product coal to trains for transport to ports; - progressive rehabilitation of out of pit waste rock emplacement areas; - progressive backfilling and rehabilitation of the mine voids with waste rock behind the advancing open cut mining operations (i.e. in-pit emplacements); - installation of a raw water supply pipeline; - construction of a mine access road (including associated railway crossing) from the Eagle Downs Mine Access Road, off Peak Downs Mine Road, to the MIA; - co-disposal of coal rejects from the Project CHPP within the footprint of the open cut voids and/or out of pit emplacement areas; - progressive development and augmentation of sediment dams and storage dams, pumps, pipelines and other water management equipment and structures (including up catchment diversions, drainage channel realignments and levees); - progressive construction and use of soil stockpile areas, laydown areas and gravel/borrow areas (e.g. for road base and ballast material); - progressive development of haul roads, light vehicle roads and services; - wastewater and sewage treatment by a sewage treatment plant; - discharge of excess water off-site in accordance with relevant principles and conditions of the Model Water Conditions for Coal Mines in the Fitzroy Basin (DES, 2013); and - other associated minor infrastructure, plant and activities.
+- development and operation of an open cut coal mine within mining lease application (MLA) 700049, MLA 700050 and MLA 700051; - development and operation of an infrastructure corridor within MLA 700065, located outside mineral development licence (MDL) 183; - use of open cut mining equipment to extract run-of-mine (ROM) coal with a current forecast rate of approximately 15 million tonnes per annum (Mtpa) (and up to 17 Mtpa); - a mine life of approximately 31 years which includes: - 1 year of construction at the beginning of the Project - 28 years of active mining - 2 years of waste movement at the end of the Project - placement of waste rock (i.e. overburden and interburden) in out-of-pit waste rock emplacements and within the footprint of the open cut voids; - construction and operation of the MIA, including a CHPP, ROM pads, workshops, offices, raw and product handling systems, coal processing plant and train load-out facility; - construction and operation of a Project rail spur and loop to connect the Project to the Norwich Park Branch Railway, including product coal stockpiles for loading of product coal to trains for transport to ports; - progressive rehabilitation of out of pit waste rock emplacement areas; - progressive backfilling and rehabilitation of the mine voids with waste rock behind the advancing open cut mining operations (i.e. in-pit emplacements); - installation of a raw water supply pipeline; - construction of a mine access road (including associated railway crossing) from the Eagle Downs Mine Access Road, off Peak Downs Mine Road, to the MIA; - co-disposal of coal rejects from the Project CHPP within the footprint of the open cut voids and/or out of pit emplacement areas;

+- progressive development and augmentation of sediment dams and storage dams, pumps, pipelines and other water management equipment and structures (including up catchment diversions, drainage channel realignments and levees); - progressive construction and use of soil stockpile areas, laydown areas and gravel/borrow areas (e.g. for road base and ballast material); - progressive development of haul roads, light vehicle roads and services; - wastewater and sewage treatment by a sewage treatment plant; - discharge of excess water off-site in accordance with relevant principles and conditions of the Model Water Conditions for Coal Mines in the Fitzroy Basin (DES, 2013); and - other associated minor infrastructure, plant and activities.